AG7GN/images/README-archive-20200901.md

 - Raspberry Pi 3B, 3B+ or 4B.
 The 2GB version of the 4B is fine.
 - [Fe-Pi Audio Z Version 2 sound card](https://fe-pi.com/products/fe-pi-audio-z-v2)
 - Budd Churchward's ([WB7FHC](http://wb7fhc.com/index.html)) excellent DigiLink (REV C or later) or [Nexus DR-X](http://wb7fhc.com/intro.html) board
-- 16GB or greater MicroSD card ([a 32GB card is best](https://raspberryinsider.com/what-the-largest-micro-sd-card-supported-the-by-raspberry-pi/)).
-I've found that the [SanDisk 32GB Extreme PLUS microSDHC](https://www.officedepot.com/a/products/225929/SanDisk-Extreme-PLUS-microSDHC-Memory-Card/) is very fast and reliable.
+- 16GB or greater MicroSD card (a 16GB or 32GB card is best)
-- OPTIONAL: Speakers attached to Pi's built-in audio jack or an HDMI monitor with speakers if you want to monitor the radio's TX and/or RX or use Fldigi's audio alerts feature
+- OPTIONAL: Speakers attached to Pi's built-in audio jack or an HDMI monitor with speakers if you want to monitor the radio's TX and/or RX or use Fldigi's audio alert feature

 This image uses the default configuration for user __pi__:
 - User pi's home directory is __/home/pi__